Experimental demonstration of non-local magic in a superconducting quantum processor: RDM purity from global measurement data

-On the prediction side, we account for the presence of depolarizing noise on the $\cnot$ gate (or rather, the $\rm CZ$ since it is the native gate of our processor, which explains the lower gate fidelity compared to the single qubit ones.
-The action of the depolarizing noise channel on a state $\rho$ is described as follows\cite{Nielsen2010}:
+\textit{\textbf{Depolarizing noise}} On the prediction side, we account for the presence of depolarizing noise on the $\cnot$ gate (or rather, the $\rm CZ$ since it is the native gate of our processor), which explains the lower gate fidelity compared to the single qubit ones, as discussed in Section “Experimental Protocol" in the main text.
+The action of the depolarizing noise channel on a state $\rho$ is described as follows~\cite{Nielsen2010}:

 which means that with a probability $1-p_{\rm dep}$ the initial state is mapped to the completely mixed state, whereas with probability $p_{\rm dep}$ the state remains unchanged.
-We used the respective parameters of depolarizing noise, which correspond exactly to the survival probability $p_1$ of the Interleaved Randomized Benchmarking~\cite{Magesan2012} seen in Eq.
+We used the respective parameters of depolarizing noise, which correspond exactly to the survival probability $p_1$ of the Interleaved Randomized Benchmarking (IRB)~\cite{Magesan2012} seen in Eq.
 S4 in \textit{Supplemental Information} for each experiment.